About click share

 How it works

-Similar to impression share, Google Ads analyses the ad auctions over the course of the day and includes all auctions that your ad showed in or your ad was competitive to show in.
+Similar to impression share, Google Ads analyses the ad auctions over the course of the day and includes all auctions that your ad showed in, and the auctions where your ad competed but didn't show.

 Bear in mind

 - Click share includes all auctions that your ad showed in or your ad was competitive in.
-For example, it could include auctions where your ad could show at twice its current bid, but could exclude auctions where your ad is estimated to need a 1000% bid increase in order to appear.
+For example, it could include auctions where your ad could show at twice its current bid.

-- Since click share is based on an estimate of when your ad was competitive in the auction, small fluctuations over time don’t necessarily mean that you need to make a change.
-Changes to your bids, the overall quality and relevance of your ads or Google's ad systems may change the set of auctions in which the system estimates you were competitive.
+- Since click share is an estimate, small fluctuations over time don't necessarily mean that you need to make a change.
+Changes to your bids, the overall quality and relevance of your ads or Google's ad systems may change the set of auctions in which the system estimates that you were competitive.

 - Your eligible clicks can grow.
 Though you may see your clicks increasing, the total number of auctions where your ad is competitive (or users looking for your products) can also increase throughout the year.
-If total clicks available is growing faster than the clicks you receive, you might be losing click share to your competitors.
+If total clicks available are growing faster than the clicks that you receive, click share will go down.
+To increase your click share, you may need to increase your bids, improve the quality of your ads or add more ad extensions.

-- You can view click share data only for Shopping campaigns.
-Click share information is available at the product group, ad group and campaign level.
+You can view click share data only for Search and Shopping campaigns.
+Click share information is available at the following levels:

 How to increase your click share